Women’s Voices: An Oral History of DC Women

 Democratic Women: An Oral History of the Woman’s National Democratic Club, by Jewell Fenzi and Allida Black, was an oral history project, edited from interviews with more than 50 club members, including Daisy Harriman, Esther Peterson, Lindy Boggs, and Ellie Seagraves (granddaughter of Eleanor Roosevelt).
-The book, now out of print, will be revised and expanded in 2020, Women and the Vote: Centennial Calendar.
-An 18-month calendar (July 2019 to December 2020) was published June 4, 2019 in recognition of the passage of the 100th anniversary of the 19th Amendment.
-It is illustrated with historic photos and factoids about the struggle to gain the vote for allwomen from 1776 to the present.
-Click SHOP.
+The book, now out of print, will be revised and expanded in 2020.

 These programs depend on the participation and financial support of members and the public.
-Please contribute to the work of the Educational Foundation by making a tax-deductible contribution.
-Click DONATE.
+Please contribute to the work of the Educational Foundation by making a tax deductible contribution.

 © Copyright 2021.
 WNDC Educational Foundation is a not-for-profit 501(c)(3).
 EIN 52 1743808.
 Contributions are tax deductible to the full extent of the law.